South Jakarta: Economy

-In the days following World War II, South Jakarta was planned to be a satellite city (especially the Kebayoran Baru area) and by using the oriental concept.
+In the days following World War II, South Jakarta was planned to be a satellite city (especially the Kebayoran Baru area) and use the oriental concept.
 This area also contains some industrial centers for different types of commodities.
 South Jakarta is a prosperous administrative city compared to the others, with much middle-to-upper class housing and major business centres.
 South Jakarta has the highest Human Development Index of all Jakarta's administrative cities, with an HDI of 0.833.

 Much of the central business district is concentrated in Setiabudi, South Jakarta, such as Sudirman Central Business District (SCBD) in Senayan, Kebayoran Baru.
 Initially, SCBD was a service provider and real estate investment, but nowadays, it is becoming the most integrated mixed-use area in Indonesia.